jupyter-book/myst-plugins/example/github-issue-table.md

 ## Sub-Issues

 Show issues with their tracked sub-tasks using GitHub's native sub-issue feature.
-Use `title_with_sub_issues` to display the issue title with an inline sub-issues dropdown:
+Use `title-sub_issues` to display the issue title with an inline sub-issues dropdown:

 ::::::{myst:demo}
 :::{issue-table} repo:jupyter-book/mystmd is:issue 189
-:columns: number, title_with_sub_issues, updated
+:columns: number, title-sub_issues, updated
 :limit: 5
 :::
 ::::::